The 90% Cut That Doubled Revenue: How Brutal Focus Beats Busy

 › Library Navigation: Quick Navigation · Operator Cases

-Emilia was at $22K/month for 4 straight months.
-Working 55 hours weekly across 20 different activities.
+Emilia was at $22K/month for 4 straight months, working 55 hours weekly across 20 different activities.

-The math: 55 hours weekly generating $22K = $100/hour effective rate.
-Not bad.
-Not growing either.
+The math: 55 hours weekly generating $22K gave her a $100/hour effective rate—acceptable, but not growing.

 Most operators at $20K–$30K confuse activity with achievement.